evgmik/ChibiOS/testhal/STM32F30x/DAC/readme.txt

 *****************************************************************************
-** ChibiOS/RT HAL - DAC driver demo for STM32F37x.                         **
+** ChibiOS/RT HAL - DAC driver demo for STM32F3xx.                         **
 *****************************************************************************

 ** TARGET **

-The demo runs on an STMicroelectronics STM32373C-EVAL board.
+The demo runs on an ST STM32F3-Discovery board.

 ** The Demo **

-The application demonstrates the use of the STM32F37x DAC driver.
+The application demonstrates the use of the STM32F30x DAC driver.

 ** Board Setup **